SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/troubleshooting/logging.en.md

   {{< /tab >}}
 {{< /tabpane >}}

-**WARN**
+**Actionable Items**

-Warnings include everything we want users to be aware of by default.
+Things are logged as warnings if they are something the user needs to take action on.
 This is mostly used for deprecations.
 For various reasons, Selenium project does not follow standard Semantic Versioning practices.
 Our policy is to mark things as deprecated for 3 releases and then remove them.